JiwonKim17/NLP-Project/README.md

 # NLP-Project

-FINAL PROJECT - Exploration of COVID-19 Discourse on Twitter: American Politician Edition
+Exploration of COVID-19 Discourse on Twitter: American Politician Edition (Final Project NLP Paper.pdf)

-NLP paper written: Final Project NLP Paper.pdf

 This research aims to investigate COVID-19 discourse on Twitter, specifically that of tweets made by the US politicians.
 This is further evaluated through the lens of Twitter data from Republican